 \begin{teo}[{Algebraic representatives over $\mathbb C$}] Suppose $\Lambda = \operatorname{Spec} K$ for some field $K\subseteq \mathbb C$, and that $f: X \to S$ is a smooth projective.
 Fix $i=1,2,\dim_S X$.
 Then the homomorphism $ \operatorname{Ab}^i_{X/S}\to \mathrm{J}^{2i-1}_{a,X/S}$ induced by the universal property of the algebraic representative is an isomorphism.
 In other words, $\mathrm{J}^{2i-1}_{a,X/S}$ is an algebraic representative for codimension-$i$ cycles. \end{teo}

-\begin{proof} The case $i=1,\dim_SX$ is immediate, and can be proven in the same way as the case $i=2$, and so we focus on the $i=2$ case.
+\begin{proof} The cases $i=1,\dim_SX$ can be proven in the same way as the case $i=2$, and so we focus on this last case.
 In the classical situation where $S = \spec \cx$, this is \cite[Thm.~C]{murre83}.
 Our strategy is to reduce to that known case.
 By base-changing to the generic point of $S$ and by the universal property of $\operatorname{Ab}^2_{X_{\eta_S}/\eta_S}$ we obtain a composition of homomorphism of abelian varieties over $\eta_S$\,:

 where the identification on the right is provided by Theorem~\ref{T:geomNF} and the surjectivity of the arrow on the left is provided by Proposition~\ref{P:surjbasechange0}.
-In order to show that $\operatorname{Ab}^2_{X/S}\to \mathrm{J}^3_{a,X/S}$ is an isomorphism, it is enough to show that it is generically an isomorphism by Proposition~\ref{P:BLR}$(i)$, \cite[Cor.~6, \S 8.4]{BLR}).
+In order to show that $\operatorname{Ab}^2_{X/S}\to \mathrm{J}^3_{a,X/S}$ is an isomorphism, it is enough to show that it is generically an isomorphism by Proposition~\ref{P:BLR}$(i)$ (\cite[Cor.~6, \S 8.4]{BLR}).
 Hence, in view of \eqref{E:fac}, it is enough to see that the natural homomorphism $\operatorname{Ab}^2_{X_{\eta_S}/\eta_S} \to \mathrm{J}^3_{a,X_{\eta_S}/\eta_S}$ is an isomorphism.
-This is achieved as follows by fixing an embedding of $\kappa(S)$ in $\cx$.
+This is achieved as follows.
+Fix an embedding of $\kappa(S)$ in~$\cx$.
 Thanks to Theorems~\ref{T:Omega/k} and~\ref{T:barK/K}, we obtain after base-changing the latter homomorphism along the inclusion $\kappa(X)\subset \cx$ a homomorphism

 which by \cite[Thm.~C]{murre83} is an isomorphism. \end{proof}